lingeringcode/clndgrn-portfolio/content/publication/code-year/index.md

 # Summary.
 An optional shortened abstract.
 summary: What roles do literacy experts have to play in responding to the coding crisis discourse?
 This chapter considers how literacy crisis discourses have been reinvented in the twenty-first century.

-tags: [computational literacy, code year, coding literacy]
+tags:
+- computational literacy
+- code year
+- coding literacy

 # Display this page in the Featured widget?
 featured: false